(Updated 02 March 2019, first seen on The Small Villa Compay’s website 2016. Website closed down 28 February 2019)

 Descubre una Montilla única, ¿estás dispuest@ a sentir y vivir cada instante? ¡Amontíllate!

-Making Pedro Ximénez Wine
+The Making of Pedro Ximénez Wine

 The biggest and oldest winery in the area is Alvear, which can trace its origins back to 1729.
 They make the best-selling dry fino C.B.
 Alvear’s website have lots of information and how to book a bodega visit.
 Alvear and other wineries in Montilla-Moriles also make interesting olorosos, amontillados and sweet wines which are well worth seeking out.
 In 1999 Alvear’s Pedro Ximenez 1830 was voted by Spanish critics as the best wine in Spain.
 Alvear owns around 300 hectares of vines.
 They have premises in the center of the town (offices + sweet PX production) as well as in the Sierra de Montilla, closer to the vineyards (dry wine production).
 Around 40% of Alvear’s annual production is exported to more than 25 countries around the world.
 The company still uses tinajas (Encarta Dictionary search result for earthenware, pottery jars made of fairly coarse-textured baked clay that is fired at a very low temperature) though mainly as storage and sometimes for part of the maturation.